tinyos/tinyos-main/apps/tutorials/BlinkConfig/README.txt

           blink rate cycles through the following values: 1Hz, 2Hz, 4Hz, and 8Hz.

-  The first time this application is installed, the green LED will light up and remain on (indicating that the configuration storage volume did not have the expected version number).
+  The first two times this application is installed, the green LED will light up and remain on (the first time indicating that the storage volume is not valid and second time that the volume does not have the expected version number).

   The red LED will remain lit during the flash write/commit operation.

-  The blue (yellow) LED blinks at the period stored and read from flash.
+  The blue (yellow) LED blinks with the period stored and read from flash.

   See Lesson 7 for details.